 - give lots of drinks

-- you can give paediatric (children’s) paracetamol if they have a high temperature
+- you can give paediatric (children’s) paracetamol if they have a high temperature (over 38C)

 - even if your child begins to feel better after a few days, complete the whole course of antibiotics to fully clear the infection.